jonhiggs/envelope-per-diem-budget/README.md

 For each day, you give yourself a per-diem.

 Every Friday, you give yourself a weekend bonus to make sure you have enough money to have some fun.

-## How to use

-On Pay Day:

-1. Pay bills and update `./bills.yml` with the costs.
-1. Calculate your savings with `./epd-payday` and make deposit.
-1. Calculate your months budget with `./epd-budget`.

-Every Day:

-1. Take your per-diem from your cash buffer.
-1. Make sure you're tracking well if you want to.

-Friday:

-1. Take your weekend bonus from your cash buffer